 - Patriotic Kids Crafts

 - Fun 4th of July Ideas for the Whole Family

 - Super Easy Independence Day for Kids Lesson Plan

-Print if off here:
+Print off our recipe here:

 - 2 tbsp sugar

 - 2 large eggs